m-mdy-m/Redis-Playground/Command.md

     * **Key Creation:** If the key doesn't exist before using `INCR`, it will be automatically created with an initial value of 0 before being incremented.
     * **Overflow:** Since `INCR` operates on 64-bit signed integers, there's a maximum value it can reach.
 If the incremented value overflows this limit, an error will occur.
 ---
+**`INCRBY` key increment**

+* **Function:** Increments the numeric value stored at the specified key by a given amount.
+* **Arguments:**
+    * `key`: The key of the value to increment (string).
+    * `increment`: The amount by which to increment the value (integer).
+* **Returns:**
+    * The new value of the key after the increment (integer).
+If the key does not exist or contains a value of the wrong type (e.g., a string that cannot be parsed as a number), an error is returned.
+* **Example:**
+    ```bash
+    SET counter 10
+    INCRBY counter 5        ; Increments the value of "counter" by 5 (becomes 15)
+    GET counter        ; Returns 15 (the new value)
+    ```
+* **Important Notes:**
+    * `INCRBY` offers more flexibility than `INCR` by allowing you to specify the increment amount.
+    * It maintains the atomicity property, guaranteeing a consistent operation even in high-concurrency scenarios.
+    * Similar to `INCR`, `INCRBY` only works with numeric values.
+Using it on non-numeric keys will result in an error.
+* **Additional Considerations:**
+    * **Key Creation:** If the key doesn't exist before using `INCRBY`, it will be created automatically with an initial value of 0 before being incremented by the specified amount.
+    * **Overflow and Underflow:** As `INCRBY` deals with 64-bit signed integers, there are maximum and minimum limits.
+Overflow occurs if the incremented value surpasses the maximum limit, while underflow happens if the decremented value falls below the minimum limit.
+Both scenarios lead to errors.
+---
 **`DECR` key**

 * **Function:** Decrements the numeric value stored at the specified key by 1.